-Stephanie is a proud resident of Sugar House and has lived in House District 40 for over nine years.
-After receiving her MPA she decided to pursue her passion in law, and graduated from the S.J.
-Quinney College of Law at the University of Utah.
-She works as a Deputy District Attorney and prosecutes a variety of criminal offenses, including financial crimes, drug distribution, theft, burglary, domestic violence, and cases involving child abuse.
-Stephanie previously worked as an Associate City Prosecutor in Salt Lake City.
+Stephanie works as a Deputy District Attorney and prosecutes a variety of criminal offenses, including financial crimes, burglary, domestic violence, and cases involving child abuse.
+She has also led the county’s Mental Health Court, assisting individuals with mental health needs in obtaining the treatment and resources they need to be successful.
 Throughout her career, Stephanie has been an advocate for innovation and reform in the criminal justice system.

 Stephanie is a tireless advocate for social justice and inclusive policies that lift the most vulnerable in our community.
-In 2015, after observing a critical need for collective action on women’s issues at the state legislature, Stephanie started the Utah Women’s Coalition (UWC) – a statewide, nonpartisan group working to advance the status of Utah women through public policy.
-Through Stephanie’s leadership, UWC has introduced and passed legislation on a number of issues, including:
+In 2015, after observing a critical need for collective action on women’s issues at the state legislature, Stephanie started the Utah Women’s Coalition – a statewide, nonpartisan group working to advance the status of Utah women through public policy.
+Through Stephanie’s leadership, UWC introduced and passed legislation that:

-• Reasonable accommodations for pregnant and breastfeeding women in the workplace, expanded anti-discrimination labor protections
+- Ensures reasonable accommodations for pregnant and breastfeeding women in the workplace;

-Stephanie is an International Candidate Master in chess and is the eight-time Utah Women’s State Chess Champion.
-She and her family live in Sugar House and enjoy hiking, kayaking, and exploring the outdoors.
+Stephanie is an International Candidate Master in chess and an eight-time Utah Women’s State Chess Champion.
+She and her daughters live in Sugarhouse and enjoy hiking, pickleball, and exploring the outdoors.